 Set Up SSL for Dedicated Click Tracking

-Please reach out to the firstname.lastname@example.org to have the CNAME records validated before beginning the process for SSL for dedicated click tracking set up
+Please reach out to our Support Team to have the CNAME records validated before beginning the process for SSL for dedicated click tracking set up

 If you have a HSTS (HTTP Strict Transport Security) record in place for your domain with the "includeSubDomains” directive, SSL for dedicated click tracking will be required by browsers to have your links function properly.
 Otherwise, you will need to remove this HSTS record (or the "includeSubDomains" directive) and wait for the cached version to expire its TTL.

 HSTS is a security policy that is implemented in web servers, network devices, and CDNs.
 The policy instructs web browsers to load the website content only through a secure connection (HTTPS rather than HTTP) for a defined duration.
 This is designed to help protect users from protocol downgrade attacks and cookie hijacking.
 If you have this established with the "includeSubDomains" directive, which will force the same secure connection requirements on subdomains as well (trk.yourdomain.com), you must set up SSL for dedicated click tracking.